victorgarciaesgi/regle/docs/src/core-concepts/rules-properties.md

 ---
-title: Common properties
+title: Rules properties
 ---

-# Common properties
+# Validation properties

-Common properties are computed values or methods available in every nested rule status (including `regle`)
+Validation properties are computed values or methods available in every nested rule status (including `regle`)

 Let's make a simple exemple to explain the different properties